HariprrasadIAS/Study-Material/Notes For Upsc/Indian Polity/Longer Notes/Indian Polity/Sublinks/President/Constitutional Position of President.md

 ## Situational Discretion:
 President can act on his own in following situation

-1. Appointment of #Prime-Minister - no majority in #Lokh-Sabha or died - there no successor
+1. Appointment of #Prime-Minister - no majority in #Lokh-Sabha or died - there no successor - #personal-discretion
 2. Dismissal of #Council-of-Minister - cannot prove the confidence of #Lokh-Sabha
 3. Dissolution of #Lokh-Sabha - #Council-of-Minister lost majority.